paulasre/gisc-web/content/authors/Miguel A. Gonzalez-Casado/_index.md

 ---
 # Display name
-title: Miguel Ángel González
+title: Miguel A. Gonzalez-Casado

 # Full name (for SEO)
-first_name: Miguel Ángel
+first_name: Miguel A.
-last_name: González
+last_name: Gonzalez-Casado

 # Username (this should match the folder name)
 authors:
-  - Miguel Ángel
+  - Miguel A. Gonzalez-Casado

 # Is this the primary user of the site?